Adarsh-sophos/Smart-Library/README.md

 1. Image feature-based recognition pipeline - The image features of the book spine image are searched through a book spine image database.
 2. Text-based recognition pipeline - The text within the book spine image is recognized and used as keywords to search a book spine text database.

-# 1. Image Feature-based Retrieval (Book Spine Recognition)
+## 1. Image Feature-based Retrieval (Book Spine Recognition)
-- Feature-based book spine recognition
+- Construct a vocabulary tree using SURF features extracted from the database book spine images
-- Match the segmented spine against an online database of book spines.
+- From the query spine, extract SURF features and use them to match the spines to a database of book spine images using a vocabulary tree with soft binning.
+- A small set of top scoring candidates from the vocabulary tree are geometrically verified by estimating an afﬁne model between the two spine images using RANSAC to ﬁnd the total number of feature matches.

-# 2. Text-based Retrieval (Text Recognition)
+## 2. Text-based Retrieval (Text Recognition)
 ## 2.1 Text Localization
 A scene text detection algorithm is applied to each book spine our system obtains.
 This step detects words on the book spines, which provide detailed and useful information about the book.
 For text localization in a library environment, we use a book spine segmentation method based on Hough transform and scene text saliency.
 A state-of-the-art text localization method is subsequently applied to extract multi-oriented text information on a segmented book spine.